GPFS vs NFS

 You almost always utilize a file system when you use a computer.
 The functioning system’s File System unit offers an intuitive interface for accessing data without requiring you to recollect where your information physically dwells on the hard disc (track, sector number, etc.).
 In any file system, 3 important abstractions are at work.

-• File – Although the information may not be stored in the same location on the disc, the end user can treat the document as a long chain of contiguous bytes.
+• File –Although the information may not be stored in the same location on the disk, the end user can still treat the document as a long chain of contiguous bytes.

 • Filename – You can obtain your file using an intuitive name such as doc01.txt rather than recalling any physical memory data.